 [AFFILIATE LINKS ARE PROVIDED BELOW FOR CONVENIENCE.
 FOR MORE INFORMATION SEE MY DISCLOSURE HERE.]

-- Great for painting furniture, cabinets, trim and doors
+- Great for painting furniture, cabinets, trim work and doors

 - Resists mildew, good for indoor and outdoor use

-- Most versatile best paint for inside the home on walls & high traffic areas
+- Most versatile best paint for inside the home on walls & high-traffic rooms

-Satin is in my opinion the best in-between all around go to paint finish.
+A satin sheen is in my opinion the best in-between all around go to paint finish.
 I feel like you can’t go wrong.
-If you want something that is durable, and can withstand scuffs and dirty hand prints go with satin.
+If you want something that is durable, and can withstand scuffs and dirty hand prints go with satin finish paint.
 When redoing our kitchen cabinets in Texas I chose to go with a satin enamel and I couldn’t have been happier.

 Semi-Gloss Paint Finish